pineunity/apmec/doc/source/install/deploy_openwrt.rst

 <https://github.com/openstack/apmec/blob/master/samples/tosca-templates/
 mead/tosca-config-openwrt-with-firewall.yaml>`_.
-In this template file, we specify the **mgmt_driver: openwrt** which means this VNFD is managed by `openwrt driver
+In this template file, we specify the **mgmt_driver: openwrt** which means this MEAD is managed by `openwrt driver
 <https://github.com/openstack/apmec/blob/master/apmec/
 mem/mgmt_drivers/openwrt/openwrt.py>`_.
-This driver can inject firewall rules which defined in VNFD into OpenWRT instance by using SSH protocol.
+This driver can inject firewall rules which defined in MEAD into OpenWRT instance by using SSH protocol.
 We can run **cat /etc/config/firewall** to confirm the firewall rules if inject succeed.